arl/gitmux/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to open a discussion.

 ## License: [MIT](./LICENSE)